jaeyonggy/OPBART/README.md

-# Ordered probit (semiparametric) Bayesian additive regression trees
+# Ordered probit Bayesian additive regression trees

-## OPBART and OPSMBART
+## OPBART and semi-OPBART

-This is the implementation of OPBART and OPSMBART from the paper: OPBART (2023).
+This is the implementation of OPBART and semi-OPBART from the paper: OPBART (2023).

 Our work is heavily based on the R package 'SoftBart' by Linero and Yang (2018) as we used their BART implementation as a basis for our models.

 OPBART is a very capable alternative to ordered probit regression for ordinal data.
-OPSMBART is a semiparametric version of OPBART which offers enhanced interpretability.
+Semi-OPBART is a semiparametric version of OPBART which offers enhanced interpretability.
 Semiparametric BART follows the general BART framework proposed by Tan and Roy (2019).
 We also implemented Bayesian ordered probit regression from Albert and Chib (1993) to compare as a baseline model.
 The implementations are available in the R folder.

 For a detailed example, check out demonstration.Rmd in the Demo folder or the link below.